KrissAndersons/accountsApp/README.md

 docker-compose exec -u 1000 fpm bash

-Now you are in container, run comand to set up db tables and data:
+Now you are in container, run comand to set up db tables and data (required for aplicationTests):

 symfony console doctrine:migrations:migrate